Pineapple Weed: Plant profile

 Matricaria discoidea (syn Matricaria matricarioides)

-Native to Northeast Asia and North America.
-Common and widespread throughout the UK and Ireland.
+Native to Northeast Asia and North America, this species has successfully established itself across the United Kingdom and Ireland, exhibiting a common and widespread presence.
 Less common in some parts of Scotland.

 Where to find Pineapple Weed